Live:

 “Everyone greeted me with smiles,” Penrod said.

-He said the celebration is something people need to experience for themselves.
+He added that the celebration is something people need to experience for themselves.

-Also attending the celebration was Suzy Park, a nurse from South Korea visiting Africa for the first time.
+Also attending the celebration was Suzy, a nurse from South Korea visiting Africa for the first time.

-“I’ve never seen a ceremony this big before,” Park said.
+“I’ve never seen a ceremony this big before,” Suzy said.
 “The Ethiopian people are so kind and friendly.”

 “It was amazing,” she said.
 “I want to tell my friends about Ethiopia and Addis Ababa, and I hope to come back again.”